aspose-words/Aspose.Words-Documentation/java/plugins/aspose-words-java-for-apache-poi-hwpf-and-xwpf/code-comparison-for-common-features-in-aspose-words-and-apache-poi-hwpf-and-xwpf/working-with-headers-and-footers-in-apache-poi-and-aspose-words/working-with-footers/_index.md

 doc.save(dataDir + "AsposeFooter.doc");
 {{< /highlight >}}

-## **Apache POI HWPF XWPF - Working with Footers
+## **Apache POI HWPF XWPF - Working with Footers**
-HeaderStories can be used to access footer of document.
+HeaderStories can be used to access the footer of the document.

 **Java**